Influences On Addiction – Understanding The Factors

 Since substance use disorders have such wide-reaching consequences, it’s important that addiction education become just as pervasive.
 When everyday people who are dealing with addiction have a better understanding of it, they are empowered to recognize risk factors, overcome denial and enabling behaviors, and take action as soon as a problem becomes apparent.
 More importantly, informed people are better equipped to get the help they need and develop strategies to prevent relapse.

-Did you know that a person could actually be genetically vulnerable to develop an addiction?
+Did you know that a person could actually be genetically vulnerable to develop a drug addiction?
 That’s right.
 Addiction is a chronic brain disease and researchers have discovered that a great percentage of a person’s susceptibility arises from their genes.

 Studies looking at families, adopted children, and twins demonstrate the heritability of addiction.
 The more similar the genetic makeup to an addicted person, the higher the risk that a family member will battle addiction.
 Interestingly, studies show that the relationship between genes and addiction is at its highest during youth.
 As a person gets older, this influence starts to lessen (and other factors become more influential).
 Still, this is quite alarming news, particularly when we consider that most drug use begins early.